Jury clears former Uvalde police officer of child endangerment or abandonment charges

 Duran shouted from the back of the courtroom following tense defense questioning of a sheriff’s deputy about policies and procedures, such as how to avoid a “fatal funnel,” where a stack of officers could theoretically be shot by one attacker.

 “You know who went into the ‘fatal funnel’?
-My sister went into the ‘fatal funnel,’” she said loudly and clearly as Judge Sid Harle began to admonish her.
+My sister went into the ‘fatal funnel,’” she said loudly and clearly as Harle began to admonish her.

 “Did she need a key?
 Why do you need a key?
 Wasn’t it locked?” she cried out in an increasingly distressed voice as she was taken from the public gallery.
 “Y’all saying she didn’t lock her door.
 She went into the … she went into the ‘fatal funnel.’
 She did it!
 Not you!”